francescoantici/PM100-data/README.md

 # PM100-data

 This is the official repository for the PM100 HPC job workload dataset, containing the scripts for the creation of the final data.
-The official dataset can be found in [zenodo](link a zenodo).
+The official dataset can be found in [Zenodo](link a zenodo).

 ## Repository structure